-Answered By: Reference Librarian Last Updated: Mar 02, 2017 Views: 27
+Answered By: Reference Librarian Last Updated: May 16, 2019 Views: 85

 - Click on the name of the journal.
-It will bring up information about the journal including whether or not it is a peer-reviewed journal.
+It will display information about the journal, including whether or not it is a peer-reviewed journal.
 You can also limit your search in the database to peer-reviewed journals before you begin searching.

-Remember, not all information within a scholarly journal is peer-reviewed (editorials, letters to the editor, and book reviews are not peer-reviewed).
+Remember, not all information within a scholarly journal is peer-reviewed.
+Editorials, letters to the editor, and book reviews are not peer-reviewed.